dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/ComputeSplitKey.md

 fails, and any successful record imports are rolled back.
 {: .paramDefnFirst}

 * If you specify `-1` as the value of this parameter, all record import failures are tolerated and logged.
 * If you specify `0` as the value of this parameter, the import will fail if even one record is bad.
+{: .bulletNested}

 badRecordDirectory
 {: .paramName}